diarboy/allbibek/docs/index.md

 hero:
   name: "Allbibek"
-  text: "Modern Development Resources"
+  text: "Develop, Build, and Innovate with Confidence"
-  tagline: Discover a collection of tutorials, guides, and best practices for modern web development.
+  tagline: Dive into a world of coding, creativity, and problem-solving, shared from my journey to yours.
+Together, let's explore programming, design, and personal growth as we build and innovate.
   image:
     src: /hero.png
     alt: Allbibek